 The Asian Consultative Council (ACC) is made up of the Governors of the BIS member central banks in the Asia-Pacific region.
 These central banks are those of Australia, China, Hong Kong SAR, India, Indonesia, Japan, Korea, Malaysia, New Zealand, the Philippines, Singapore and Thailand.
 The Council is currently chaired by Graeme Wheeler, Governor of the Reserve Bank of New Zealand.
 The Asian Office serves as the secretariat for the ACC.

 The ACC is a vehicle for communication between shareholding central banks in the region and the Board and Management of the BIS on matters of interest and concern to the central banking community in the region.
 It also provides guidance for the research and banking activities of the Asian Office.

-Over the period 2014-15, research in the Asian Office will focus on two overarching themes, one related to financial stability and another related to monetary stability.
+Over the period 2015-16, research in the Asian Office will focus on two overarching themes related to financial stability and monetary stability.

-- The financial stability topic is "Cross-border financial linkages in Asia and the Pacific".
-The work was presented at a conference in Wellington, New Zealand, in October 2014.
+- "Financial systems and the real economy".
+The work was presented at a conference in Kuala Lumpur, Malaysia, in October 2016.

 The Asian Office hosts a secondment programme for BIS member central banks in the Asia-Pacific region.
 The purpose of the programme is to foster closer working relationships with shareholding central banks.
 The programme is part of the general secondment programme that is also offered to member central banks to work at the head office in Basel.
 Eligible candidates should be experts with an interest in an area of interest also to the BIS.
 The secondee may also be asked to write a report or contribute to the monitoring of financial markets.
 More information ...